icelessisaac/Lebrons_journal/README.md

 ### Team Members

 - **Yitan Li**: Responsible for designing the decentralized messaging app and implementing blockchain and wallet-based authentication.
-- **Bruce Chen**: Collaborating on blockchain integration and overall project architecture.
-- **Kevin Li**: Assisting with system architecture and gas fee optimization strategies.
+- **Bruce Chen**: Collaborating on blockchain integration and overall project architecture AND Assisting with system architecture and gas fee optimization strategies.

 ### Supervisor